SoaringHawk/SoaringHawk/README.md

 # 💫 About Me:
-I am a software developer based in Montreal, Canada.
 With a passion for creating innovative solutions, I bring a strong background in software development and a commitment to continuous learning.
 I have built many projects using many different languages and tools.
 Endorsed for relevant skills and backed by positive recommendations, I present a consistent and professional image that aligns with my career objectives.
 Open to collaboration and new opportunities, I am dedicated to contributing my expertise to impactful projects in the field of software development.

 ## 🌐 Socials: